gelaCardano/Community-Pantry-Management-System/README.md

 - COLUMNA, Franz Railey
 - LIM, Julian

-HOW TO USE THE PROGRAM: (As of Feb.
-26, 2025)
+HOW TO USE THE PROGRAM:
 1. Optional: Download the SQLite Viewer extension in VSC.
-2. Download the files in FrontEnd_Kapit Bisig V1.1.
+2. Download the files in Kapit bisig Final.
 3. Run the following commands in the terminal:
    "pip install bcrypt",
    "pip install passlib",